 42.1.1.2 Alert Aggregator

 The Alert Aggregator receives alerts from the Alert Reporter via the Mobile Report Alert [ITI-84] transaction.
-The Alert Aggregator uses recipient information from the alert reporter to determine the contact information for that recipient.
+The alert contains recipient information including contact details.
 The Alert Aggregator may then manage these alerts according to the required jurisdiction-defined business context, for example dispatching them onto a communications platform for delivery to an intended recipient.

 The Alert Aggregator may optionally collect details related to the dissemination of the alert, for example under the Disseminate and Report Alert Status Option.
 The Alert Aggregator makes queries against these dissemination details available via the Query for Alert Status [ITI-85] transaction.

-The Response message of the Mobile Report Alert [ITI-84] and Query for Alert Status [ITI-85] transactions may utilize FHIR Resources.
+The Response message of the Mobile Report Alert [ITI-84] and Query for Alert Status [ITI-85] transactions may reference FHIR Resources.

 When the Alert Aggregator includes a reference, the Alert Aggregator ensures that the reference resolves to the intended FHIR Resource.
 Such referenced resources could include, but are not limited to Practitioner, Patient, Group, Organization, Device and Location.